vladoshub/xr-gate/README.md

 **Tracking recommendations:**

-1. It is recommended not to cover the glasses' chambers.
+1. It is recommended not to cover the glasses' cameras.
 It is also recommended to use the glasses in a bright place.

 2. It is recommended to make small head movements for a couple of seconds after the initial frame check in xr_client to ensure successful positioning.